jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

 :::

-Deleting a root isn't possible in the ASM because in the security world it is always better to keep records of everything.
+Deleting a root isn't possible in the ARM because in the security world it is always better to keep records of everything.